edge-cloud/www.edge-cloud.net/_posts/2015-05-26-vmware-vrealize-automation-workloads-with-ipv6.md

 ### vRealize Automation Network profiles

-VMware&#8217;s vRealize Automation provides four different kinds of “network profiles”, which become part of a blueprint and therefore determine how the Virtual Machines within such a blueprint are connected to the network.
+VMware's vRealize Automation provides four different kinds of “network profiles”, which become part of a blueprint and therefore determine how the Virtual Machines within such a blueprint are connected to the network.

-Let&#8217;s have a brief look at each of them, in order to understand where to start with possible workarounds:
+Let's have a brief look at each of them, in order to understand where to start with possible workarounds:

   * **Private:** Here the VMs of an instantiated blueprint would not have outbound connectivity, but instead all networking would be isolated (contained) within the instantiated blueprint.
 Such a network can include a virtual router but does not have to.
 For our IPv6 with VMware vRealize Automation (vRA) use case this profile is irrelevant (see Figure 1). <div id="attachment_1621" style="width: 532px" class="wp-caption aligncenter">
       <img src="/content/uploads/2015/05/vRA_Profile_Private.png" alt="Figure 1: vRA Network Profile: Private" width="522" height="295" class="size-full wp-image-1621" srcset="/content/uploads/2015/05/vRA_Profile_Private.png 522w, /content/uploads/2015/05/vRA_Profile_Private-360x203.png 360w" sizes="(max-width: 522px) 100vw, 522px" />